AdonayTeshome/CC-documentation/README.md

 The driving intent is to allow accounting contexts which are socially manageable (ie operate at some version of 'local' scale) to associate together in groups which are also socially manageable: this federation process produces an arbitrary, fractal 'tree' structure, which can deliver economic 'network effects' without requiring centralised governance (states/fiat currencies) or trustlessness (permissionless crypto).

-The Protocol is described [here in functional terms in plain english](https://gitlab.com/credit-commons-software-stack/cc-php-lib/-/blob/master/docs/Accounting_TradeEngine_Fundamentals.md), [here as a microservice architecture](https://gitlab.com/credit-commons-software-stack/cc-php-lib/-/blob/master/docs/Accounting_TradeEngine_microservice_architecture.md)and [implemented here as an API](https://gitlab.com/credit-commons-software-stack/cc-php-lib).
+The Protocol is described [here in functional terms in plain english](https://gitlab.com/credit-commons-software-stack/cc-php-lib/-/blob/master/docs/Accounting_TradeEngine_Fundamentals.md), [here as a microservice architecture](https://gitlab.com/credit-commons-software-stack/cc-php-lib/-/blob/master/docs/Accounting_TradeEngine_microservice_architecture.md) and [implemented here as an API](https://gitlab.com/credit-commons-software-stack/cc-php-lib).
+Note that these may not agree in detail at all points.

 Each ledger in the tree is assumed to be an independent server - a 'black box' which is required only to implement the Protocol (respond appropriately to API calls) and have a valid address in the namespace.